Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-50-counterattack-pt2-homefront.md

 They were going to *need* that stealth to get close enough for the drop over Rvzrk’s south pole.
 They’d broken stealth only once, to transfer Father Genshi over to HMS *Myrmidon* where he was now liaising with the Fleet Intelligence Center.

 Naturally, he was worried.
-He too had wanted to take to the field to…well, if not precisely redeem himself, at least regain some of his own self-respect.
+He too had wanted to take to the field to... well, if not precisely redeem himself, at least regain some of his own self-respect.
 Unfortunately, Champion Thurrsto had more or less thrashed him into a broken heap, which meant his physical recovery would be a slow, painful process.

 *"The timing on this will be tight.
 The drones should create a window for you, but no more than a few minutes."*

 Regaari duck-nodded solemnly as his techs checked his suit over one last time.
 He was about to spend an indefinite length of time in it, after all: everything needed to be perfect.

 At least it wasn’t an EV-MASS.
-Rather than crushing pressure, the Whitecrest suit was just… snug.
+Rather than crushing pressure, the Whitecrest suit was just... snug.
 He could, and had, worn it for weeks at a time.
 He would come out of it at the far end with stinking matted fur and a *profound* need to roll around in a dust bath, but at least his body wouldn’t be aching, bruised and half-starved.

 "That will be enough," he promised.